gayathrithedev/gayathrithedev/README.md

 - 💬 Ask me about How to crack Tech interviews
 - 📫 How to reach me: via twitter
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: If night is coding then i am moon and bugs will be stars
+- ⚡ Fun fact: I dont know JS a few years back
 ---

 🧰 Toolbox